 The Flying Platypi strive to spread the message of FIRST to those who may not have an opportunity to hear it, regardless of nationality.
 In 2013, our team started the first four unofficial First Lego League teams in Boquete, Panama, a rural mountain community, by shipping four NXT kits and FLL challenge mats to a local school.
 They are still going strong!
 In 2015, we successfully started four First Lego League teams in Piedras Negras, Coah, México.
 Our team delivered EV3 kits and challenge mats and provided the school with a robot design engineering curriculum to help expand STEM opportunities year-round.
 We also sent EV3 kits along with mentors to India and the Philippines to spread FIRST’s message across continents.

 The Flying Platypi appreciates all its team members, but as we grew we realized that we were not reaching one underserved group in STEM.
 We only had two female students when we started in 2007.
 Since then, we’ve expanded to an almost equal ratio of males to females.
-As an example of our efforts to reach out to females in our community, we have partnered with AAUW (American Association of University Women) and are currently preparing our own curriculum to teach at the national annual Tech SAVVY event at the University of North Carolina-Greensboro, where we will be hosting the robotics portion of the camp.
+We have partnered with AAUW (American Association of University Women) and are currently preparing our curriculum to teach at the national annual Tech SAVVY event hosted at the University of North Carolina-Greensboro.
+We will host the robotics portion of the camp.

-We have grown from a team of only 9 students and 2 mentors in 2008 to a fully functioning, community-based team of 23 students and 9 mentors that is open to anyone.
+We have grown from a team of only nine students and two mentors in 2008 to a fully functioning, team consisting of 16 students, with 23 students in years past, and 13 mentors.
 In 2009, The Flying Platypi legally incorporated and obtained 501(c)(3) non-profit status, becoming the first FRC team to do so in North Carolina.
 Becoming a non-profit organization helped us achieve team sustainability, and opened many fundraising avenues to support ourselves and other local FIRST teams.
 Our team has student-based leadership working alongside adult mentors who provide technical and non-technical guidance.
 Our team’s success has been significantly bolstered by our gracious sponsors, many of whom have been with us for many years.